It is high time to introduce you to our house on wheels: “Popo”. If you have read our page about you already know a little about him.

 Outside we also installed an awning, because we were tired of literally baking in the sun, and we are heading further south now, so no it is not a luxury!
 The clothespin towel technique is not very effective, tested and NOT approved!

 This is a Fiamma F35 Pro, we chose this model for its lightness (in our opinion more suitable for a small van), compared to the model F45, although it is a little more practical since it takes place with a crank like a classic home awning.
-Leisure Leader we ordered it to measure: choice of the size, the color of the canvas and the case!
-We had a good laugh to carry it on the plane, it went like a letter to the post office.
+Leisure Leader we ordered it to measure: choice of size, color of the canvas and case!
+We had a good laugh transporting it on the plane, it went like a letter in the mail.

 The bike carrier is also a Fiamma model, we are often asked to do so, that's it.
 It was negotiated (hard), with the purchase of the van.
 It is aluminum so very light but very strong!
 This is a specific model for the VW T3.
 It has resisted the many stony, muddy and sandy paths that have put it to the test with the 2 bicycles permanently attached.

-Many people asked us if we were not afraid of the risks of asphyxiation with the new heating ...
+Many people have asked us if we weren't afraid of the risk of asphyxiation with the new heating...
 No, for several reasons:

-- First we do not leave it on all night.
-It is started as soon as one settles and until one goes to bed.
-Then we programmed it to turn on automatically a little before we wake up.
+- First, we don't leave it on all night.
+We start it as soon as we land and until we go to bed.
+Then we programmed it to automatically turn on a little before we woke up.

-- Secondly because we installed a harmful gas detector.
-It is a small box that analyzes the ambient air and emits a light and sound alarm in case of problems: butane / propane leak, CO2 level too high, narcotic gas introduced by someone malicious.
-We did several tests and it works very well!
+- Secondly because we have installed a noxious gas detector.
+It is a small box that analyzes the ambient air and emits a light and sound alarm in the event of a problem: butane/propane leak, CO2 level too high, narcotic gas introduced by someone malicious.
+We have done several tests and it works very well!

-At the top of the photo that follows we can also see the 300W inverter that converts the current to 12V generated by Popo 110V (we are in North America do you remember?!).
-You can then charge any device with a conventional outlet.
-There are several power, more or less big fact, but for us the 300W is enough to load all our equipment.
-Transformers of these last being planned to work in 110V / 220V there is no problem of compatibility except the card of the catch.
+At the top of the following photo you can also see the 300W inverter which converts the 12V current generated by Popo into 110V (we are in North America, remember?!).
+You can then charge any device with a conventional power outlet.
+There are several power, more or less big in fact, but for us the 300W is enough to load all our equipment.
+The transformers of the latter being designed to operate at 110V/220V, there is no compatibility problem except for the plug of the socket.

 You may also have noticed that there are three small hatches on one side of the van.
 From left to right there are: